Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 Panel Capacity Check

-⚠️ Important: If you have 100A service and central AC, electric water heater, or electric dryer, you may need a panel upgrade or load management device.
+⚠️ Important: If you have 100A service with central AC, electric water heater, or electric dryer, you may need a panel upgrade or load management device.
 Consider Tesla's Power Share feature for automatic load balancing.

 Wire Sizing Chart